Christmas Ghosts of Pubs, Inns & Theaters Dec 24, 2014 0:25:03 GMT -5 Joanna, Sam, and 1 more like this

-Although no one knows exactly what happened, a few minutes later, the lady came downstairs.
+Although no one knows precisely what happened, a few minutes later, the lady came downstairs.
 She may have forgotten something or, perhaps, she intended to ask the landlord for an extra blanket.
-Even though she was clad in black from head to toe, she was a lovely young woman and as she attempted to leave the pub, some of the drunken revelers asked her to join them.
+Even though she was clad in black from head to toe, she was a lovely lass and as she attempted to leave the pub, some of the drunken revelers asked her to join them.
 She politely declined the invitation, but as she passed a table near the stairs, a fellow grabbed at her, attempting to pull her down onto his lap.
 The lady, horrified by the impropriety and probably a little frightened, pulled away and ran up the steep staircase.
-But just before she reached the door to her room, and safety, she missed a step, lost her balance and tumbled down the steps.
+But before she reached the door to her room, and safety, she missed a step, lost her balance and tumbled down the steps.
 The landlord rushed to her assistance, but it was apparent from the queer angle at which her head was positioned that the woman’s neck was broken.

 Ever since that long-ago snowy night, the Travellers Rest has been visited every Christmas Eve night by a “Lady in Black.”
 The unhappy apparition appears in full mourning and glides wistfully along the upstairs corridor.
 Although landlords and employees have seen the Lady in Black only during Yuletide, there have been reports of the ghost appearing at other times of the year.
 An American tourist saw the black-draped apparition in the upstairs hall just before Thanksgiving in 1985, and a local ghost-hunter claimed she once “felt” the tragic wraith’s presence in early December.